Technology Audit for Web Services

 - Standards and Procedures.

-For each of these sections, auditors prepare a list of issues that should be clarified during the technology audit, and therefore a kind of checklist is compiled.
+For each of these sections, auditors prepare a list of issues that should be clarified during the information technology audit, and therefore a kind of checklist is compiled.
 This makes it easier for auditors to record facts and prepare conclusions.
 Amongst checklist items, experienced auditors will always highlight verified markers that signal which individual parameters of the web service need to be more carefully studied.
 Systematization of technology audit issues in checklists later greatly simplifies the preparation of an audit report.
 More on that later.

 Sometimes, alongside the audit, it is possible to provide the customer with related services, such as, for example: testing.
 Such services can be provided both at the separate request of the client or at the initiative of the contractor.
 To make an additional positive impression on the client, usually when auditing individual parts of a web project, we always look, at least in a general sense, at other parts of it.